bracyw/NERweather/README.md

 then run ng serve to see the basic starter code given.

 ### Starting the Project

 run `npm run start` to see the basic setup given

 # Weather App Project specification

-## **Page 1: Overvview**
+## **Page 1: Overview**

 ### **Larger Components:**

 - Severe Weather Alerts: this is similar to the alert component but if you have time feel free to try a different approach... however, it should be capable of variable amount of alerts (as long as the user can access them all your good)
 - 10-Day Summary: this will be up to you how you display we have a couple components that are similar but not exactly a match.

 ### **Charts:**

 - Highs and lows for the week plotted against each other

 ### **Smaller Components:**

 - Temp component with thermometer
 - Feels like
 - Humidity component